akshay-zz/AspNetCore.Testing.MadeEasy/README.md

 await manager.SpinContainer();
 ```

 - One can run a test case by inheriting TestBase and overriding ConfigureServices to inject any service for the test case.
+Although it is better to not run integration test case in parallel as they are sharing resources like database.
+Check test case framework you are using for running the test cases in order.
 ```C#
 public class IntegrationTest : TestBase<DatabaseContext, Program>
 {